 However, the FDA still sets the regulations as to what ingredients can and can’t be in a dietary supplement such as gripe water.9

 It is up to the gripe water manufacturer to comply with the FDA regulations.
-The FDA takes firm action against any manufacture who is found to breach these guidelines.
+The FDA takes firm action against any manufacturer who is found to breach these guidelines.

 So out of all the different brands, what is the ideal gripe water?